Speaking part: variant 95 - Langart

 Study the advertisement.

-You are going to volunteer in this family-friendly fun community event – Eco Festival and now you’d like to get more information.
+You are considering attending London’s St. Patrick’s Day Festival and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 You have 20 seconds to ask each question.